Patricia S. Foy

 PhD in Music Education, University of South Carolina

 MM in Music Education, University of South Carolina

 BM, Converse College

-Dr. Foy is active in the Southeast as a clinician, consultant, and choral adjudicator.
+Dr. Foy is active in the Southeast as a clinician, consultant, and choral adjudicator, and serves as a visiting evaluator of university music programs for the National Association of Schools of Music.
 An active member of NAfME: The National Association for Music Education, she is a Past President and the current Executive Director of the South Carolina Music Educators Association (SCMEA), the SC affiliate of NAfME, and was named to the SCMEA Hall of Fame in 2010.
-Dr. Foy served thirteen years as a member of the Steering Committee for the South Carolina Arts in Basic Curriculum Project and is a former member of the Board of the SC Alliance for Arts Education, an affiliate of the John F. Kennedy Center for the Performing Arts.
-In addition, she has regularly served as a consultant to the South Carolina Department of Education on K-12 music curriculum and in the assessment of college and university music teacher preparation programs.
+She served thirteen years as a member of the Steering Committee for the South Carolina Arts in Basic Curriculum Project and is a former member of the Board of the SC Alliance for Arts Education, an affiliate of the John F. Kennedy Center for the Performing Arts.
 Her biography has been included in the publications of Who’s Who of American Women, Who’s Who Among America’s Teachers, Who’s Who in American Education, and Who’s Who in America.

 Dr. Foy earned Master of Music Education and Ph.D. degrees in Music Education from the University of South Carolina, where she was the graduate editor for Update: Applications of Research in Music Education.
 She was among the first university music education faculty in the United States to be named a Modern Band Fellow by the Little Kids Rock organization, integrating that approach into Converse’s music education degrees along with her colleague, Dr. Susana Lalama.
 Dr. Foy holds a certificate in the Kodály method, having completing all three levels of training.